javierlopezdeancos/hostnames-apps-board/README.md

 I know that this class is not a magical solution and that there would be many points to discuss, how the components communicate, how can I add event listeners, how can I improve the render performance, etc.

-But in a certain way, to finish this application has allowed me to structure my components in a very comfortable way, being able to granularize their scope without any other pretension.
+But in a certain way, to finish this application has allowed me to structure my components in a very comfortable way, being able to apply granularity in their scope without any other pretension.

 This allow to me avoid a lot of repeat code